Well, well, well, looky here, ladies and gentlemen.

 Why is it that everybody assumes they will be fair when I show up?

-And after I leave, back in just a second.
+Back in just a second.

-All right, during the break, uh ladies and gentlemen, I spoke to my chief of staff, who once again this morning uh sent over transcripts and actually had phone calls with producers and executive producers at CNN about the Anderson Cooper piece that's coming tonight.
+All right, during the break, ladies and gentlemen, I spoke to my chief of staff, who once again this morning sent over transcripts and actually had phone calls with producers and executive producers at CNN about the Anderson Cooper piece that's coming tonight.

-We sent over all of the transcripts and all of the uh uh uh explanations and after telling them all that, the exec producer said to the chief staff, why didn't he just come on?
+And after telling them all that, the exec producer said to the chief of staff, why didn't he just come on?

-So you're about 23rd in line here, and we haven't done any, and we start doing you, we make all the others mad, we're not doing any of these.
+He said, because you're about 23rd in line here, and we haven't done any and we start doing you.

 That's why we're telling you what happened.

-To which chief of staff said, Isn't that the role of journalism?
+To which chief of staff said, isn't that the role of journalism?

 And aren't you guys journalists?

-And when I heard this, my reaction was who is it that uncorrected the record?
+And when I heard this, my reaction was, who is it that uncorrected the record?

 Who is it that's getting the record wrong?